antoineMoPa/opencity.js/README.md

 # opencity.js
-A city definition language I should start implementing soon
+A city definition language.
+Its purpose will be to procedurally generate road networks, highways, etc. It could be used in web based games to generate maps.

 # Examples